ximitiejiang/KidsCoding/README.md

 draw = DRAW(paper)
 ant = ANT(paper)
 ```
-a [demo](https://github.com/ximitiejiang/KidsCoding/blob/master/kc/demo.py) can be a good start.
+a [demo](https://github.com/ximitiejiang/KidsCoding/blob/master/kc/demo.py) here can be a good start to learn to use it.

 Happy Coding!